Skip to content

 Retrieval-Augmentation#

-You might have heard of retrieval-augmented generation (RAG) in the context of LLMs, Orca takes a similar approach but applies it to arbitrary neural networks built with PyTorch.
+You might have heard of retrieval-augmented generation (RAG) in the context of LLMs, Orca takes a similar approach but applies it to other types of models like classification, regression, and recommendation models.

 Retrieval-Augmentation is a technique that enables machine learning models to adapt to new circumstances without retraining by accessing external data which we call “memories” that are stored separately from the model’s logic.
 During training, Orca injects relevant memory data based on model inputs, teaching the model to efficiently use this supplementary information alongside its inherent knowledge.
 At inference, the model reliably looks up and uses memories, allowing for behavior changes without retraining or redeployment.